Statement at the ICC briefing on Darfur

 I thank you.

-12 February 2025 – Statement by Representative of Slovenia to the UN Security Council Ambassador Samuel Žbogar at the meeting on the situation in the Middle East, Syria
+10 July 2025 – Statement by Permanent Representative of Slovenia to the United Nations Samuel Žbogar at UNSC meeting on the Reports of the Secretary-General on the Sudan and South Sudan